 Course Schedule :: Project

-In this course, we'll study the theory, design, and implementation of text-based and Web-based information retrieval systems.
+In this course, we'll study the theory, design, and implementation of text-based and Web-based information retrieval systems, including algorithms and techniques at the core of modern search and recommender systems.
 By the end of the semester you will be able to:

-Officially, the pre-requisites are either CPSC 310 (Database Systems) or 603 (Database Systems and Applications), or approval of the instructor.
-I mainly expect all students to have had some previous exposure to basic probability, statistics, algorithms, and data structures.
+I expect all students to have had some previous exposure to basic probability, statistics, algorithms, and data structures.
 You should be able to design and develop large programs and learn new software libraries on your own.
-Homework assignments will typically require Python, Java, plus some web-based APIs (e.g., Yahoo BOSS).

 You may find some of these optional textbooks helpful, though none are required: